DevikaReddyKundavaram/OIBSIP/README.md

 # OIBSIP
-I Developed Landing page website with using #HTML & #CSS skills.
+I Developed Landing page website of my university with using #HTML & #CSS skills.